VortexAMM/deflationary-token/README.md

 - Go to deploy/deploy.ts and choose your network, and put your private key.
 You can change the configuration if needed.

 #### IV.
 Deployment
-- In the folder /deploy, run :
+- At root, run :
 `tsc deploy/deploy.ts --resolveJsonModule -esModuleInterop`
 - And then when the deploy.js file is created, run :
 `node deploy/deploy.js`